Ohio metal plant worker dies after falling into chemical vat

 CLICK HERE TO GET THE FOX NEWS APP

-Techmetals serve clients in the military, as well as aerospace, automotive, medical and manufacturing industries, according to their website.
+Techmetals serves clients in the military, as well as aerospace, automotive, medical and manufacturing industries, according to their website.
 The company did not immediately respond to an after-hours email from Fox News.